garrardkitchen/blog/content/posts/reality-of-engineering.md

 As intimated at the beginning of this section, I'm not going to be to forthcoming with the details.
 This is definitely something for a fuller post.

 Our installation procedure was all Powershell driven.
 We hadn't entertained including other products to support our product.
 We just didn't have the experience, the budget or confidence of doing this.
 After all, there were just 3 of us.
 So, I set about investigating a way to effectively create our own software cluster capability that could scale.
 This includes the automatic registering services that would come online to manage load.
 A well known Scala clsutering tech had been converted in part to .NET Framework.
 This seemed ideal.
 It was open source and lots positive references started to surface.
+One of the benefits was `location tranparency`.  `Location transparency` is a term that used to identify network resoures by name and not by their actual location.
+So, from a coding perspective, you can reference something from configuration, that could be running on another server, remote from where the _client_ is interfacing with it.
+I think this is cool.

-One of the benefits was location tranparency.  the problem with it was that the clustering aspect of it took some considerable time to be ironed out.
-It also didn't play nice with IIS.
-There was also limited online documentation around the topic of clustering through this open source.
+The problem with it was that the clustering aspect of it took some considerable time to be ironed out.
+It also didn't play nicely with IIS.
+There was also limited online documentation around the topic of clustering through this OSS.
 The author had a living to make and so all training was chargeable.
-We didn't have  budget.
-Myself and my lead developer worked through the available online free training.
+We didn't have a budget.
+Myself and my lead developer worked through the available free online training.
 This was extensive but it did take you down a path that would later prove difficult to back out of.
-In short, you change your development paradigm to making everything everything message driven, even to the point of how your classes called each other.
+In short, you change your development paradigm to making everything message driven, even to the point of how your classes methods interacted with one other.
 This was my 2nd mistake.
 The 1st mistake was to use something that wasn't mature but more importantly, not fit for purpose for our requirements.

-We changed a lot of code on the promise that clustering will just work.
-It didn't and it wasn't until later that we discovered it really didn't like IIS but I told that it wasn't it's fault, more of the fault of IIS.
+As a consequence, we changed a large portion of our codebases on the promise that clustering will just work.
+It didn't and it wasn't until later that we discovered it really didn't like IIS.
+I was told that it wasn't its fault, more of the fault of IIS.
 My 3rd mistake was believing that by myself I could get it to work properly.
-I couldn't and sadly this took a long time to realise.
+I couldn't and sadly this took a long time to realize.
+This is one of those rare occasions when bloody-mindedness worked against me!

-During this time, I reimagined our CI/CD pipeline and started using Octopus to package up deployments.
-This made it extremely easy to deploy other products that compliment your own, especially from a technical perspective.
-This presented the opportunity of using NATS as a replacement to our internal cluster OSS dependency.
-I had used NATS in several time before so felt comfortable and confident with it.
+During this time, I reimagined our CI/CD pipeline and started using Octopus Deploy to package up and deploy our HA Web product.
+This made it extremely easy to include and deploy supporting solutions that complimented our own.
+This presented us with the opportunity of using a replacement to this clustering library.
+This was NATS.
+I had used NATS several time before and felt comfortable and confident with it.
 NATS is awesome.
-It was a good day when I eventually refactored out this troublesome dependency.
+The elation of finally moving away from this horror was indescribable.

-Eventually, our CI/CD pipeline would be used to explain our processes to potential partners and customers, to give them peace of mind, knowing how to develop, test and deploy out solution.
-We also advocated them having mulitple environments their side, to push a best practice agenda and their QA programmes can be played out in full to give them ultimate confidence in rolling out updates, automatically from our central deployment suite.
+Eventually, our CI/CD pipeline would be used to explain our processes to potential partners and those customers we supported directly.
+This gave them peace of mind, knowing how to develop our software, test it and deploy it.
+We also advocated the benefits of having multiple environments.
+There was not one partner/customer who did not take heed of this advice and extended their own established QA programme to include our product too.

+So, key take aways here are:
+- do not use OSS in the way that it dependency is critical to any of your components / systems
+- only use OSS that is mature, do not entertain versions ~1.0!
+- if you do not get rapid success through PoC, be unequivocal in your move to a different solution
+- do not go all in on something new, introduce it slowly, with limited exposure and measure it's performance (latency and error rates)

 ## Splitting data out across microservice

 "What is meant to be kept together, should be kept together"

 I've had countless discussions with team members over the years on what a service (mainly SOA and Microservices) should include.
-More often than not, the outcome of these discussions havs been, "let's wait and see what the metrics tell us, then decide".
-One of the principles of good engineering is not to pre-optimise.
-This is especially poignant if you're developing a new service and yet know if something will grow or be surplus to requirements.
-So why waste your time or effort?
+More often than not, the outcome of these discussions have been, "let's wait and see what the metrics tell us, then decide".
+One of the principles of good engineering is not to prematurally optimise.
+This is especially poignant if you're developing a new service and yet know if something will grow or be surplus to requirement.
+So why waste both your time or effort on effectively trying to answer a question that cannot be answered?

-The more challenging conversation come about when services start to mature and you've a services that has a dependency on another.
-This is commonly referred to as a Join.
+The more challenging conversation come about when services start to mature and you've a service that has a dependency on another.
+This is commonly referred to as a "decomposing the database".
 There are several patterns you can adopt, and each have their place.
-If data that is required rarely changes, then simply embed this into the requesting service.
-Life normally isn't this simple and other solutions required shared caching or common sense will prevail and keep that data together by merging the data schema.
-However, one of the benefits of EDA, is that you can have a local copy of this dependency data.
+If data that is required rarely changes, then simply derive the class from the data and embed this into the requesting service as a type collection (e.g. `IEnumerable<{type}>`).
+Life normally isn't this simple and other solutions might include shared database or common sense will prevail and keep that data together in the same database.
+However, one of the benefits of EDA (`E`vent `D`rive `D`evelopment), is that you can have a local copy of this dependency data.

+Obviously, this is a HUGE topic and I've massively stepped over the common courtesy line by writing the above throw away comments.
+But, to justify my rush through this section, I would say, do what's right based on your collected metrics.
+There are plenty of patterns you can follow, here's a few:

+- The shared Database
+- Database view
+- Database Wrapping Services
+- Database as a Service Interface
+- Transferring Owership
+- Data Synchronisation
+- Synchronisation Data in Application
+- Tracer Write
+- Splitting Apart the Database
+- Split Table
+- Transactions
+- Sagas
+- Event Driven Development

 ## Client side validation should never substitude server side validation